Mobile Home on Wheels: Your Ultimate Travel Companion

 Planning the conversion cabinets is a crucial step in any van build.
 Johan built a clothing cupboard for hanging jackets and shirts.
 The overhead cupboards, drawers, and cupboards below provide ample space for accessories, linen, utensils, and clothing.
 Johan designed the bunk beds in the van built to store items that are not used daily.

 The specially crafted window sills provide plenty of room to set down your coffee, books, or any other items you usually keep on a bedside table.
-Nevertheless, installing the sills was a difficult task, as the Transit Campervan’s window frame was not perfectly square, presenting a challenge just like the rest of the van’s interior.
+Nevertheless, installing the sills was difficult, as the Transit Campervan’s window frame was not perfectly square, presenting a challenge just like the rest of the van’s interior.

 The Campervan bed frame is designed with a clever collapsible table between the two benches.
 This unique feature easily converts the Campervan bed seat into a comfortable bed.
 When it’s time to make the bed, the collapsible table collapses, and the back cushions of the two benches fit perfectly on the table, providing a snug-fit mattress.
 We also have small reading lights on both sides of the bed.